JohT/code-graph-analysis-examples/README.md

 [IMAGES.md](./analysis-results/IMAGES.md) lists all PNG images inside the [results](./results) directory.
 It can be generated as described in [Generate Image Reference](./COMMANDS.md#generate-image-reference).

-## :recycle: Keeping the Analysis Workflow Updated with Renovate
+## :recycle: Update Analysis Workflow with Renovate

 This repository uses [Renovate](https://docs.renovatebot.com) to automatically update the analysis workflow to the latest version.
 To enable this, add the following extension to your Renovate configuration: